-The sky high cost of owning a car in New York, combined with the New York’s congested streets and societies efforts to combat climate change have made bike riding one of the most cost effective, convenient, healthy and environmentally friendly modes of alternative transportation in New York.
+The sky-high cost of owning a car in New York, combined with New York’s congested streets and society’s efforts to combat climate change have made bike riding one of the most cost-effective, convenient, healthy, and environmentally friendly modes of alternative transportation in New York.

-However, despite a growing number of laws and traffic regulations that are meant to keep bike riders safe, they remain particularly vulnerable to accidents and resulting serious and sometimes deadly injuries.
+However, despite a growing number of laws and traffic regulations that are meant to keep bike riders safe, they remain particularly vulnerable to accidents that can cause serious and sometimes deadly injuries.

-Roadway Hazards: The poor conditions of our roadways and the seemingly never ending construction that we see on New York streets and roads takes a toll on our vehicles but it also leads to many accidents involving bicyclists.
+The poor conditions of our roadways and the seemingly never-ending construction that we see on New York streets and roads takes a toll on our vehicles, but it also leads to many accidents involving bicyclists.
 Potholes, construction plates, road cuts, improper repairs, debris, etc. are all hazards that pose a serious safety risk to unsuspecting bicyclists.

 Once you’ve filed the required claims forms and other documentation, the law requires that the insurance company pay for the following: